 Over the years, Sant Automotive has encountered all variety of incidents of animals in vehicles.
 We captured an un-injured boa constrictor in an engine compartment; we removed a cat from a water pump; and we have run across damage caused by mice, rats, and squirrels.
 Frequently, we encounter signs that animals have been present.
-Often, we find and repair damage caused by rodents.
+Most often, we find and repair rodent damage.
 Since we haven’t given much thought to preventing encounters with snakes and cats, we’ll concentrate on the rodents.

 The prevalence of rodent damage has increased with focus on including more plant based (usually soy) products in vehicles.
 Unfortunately, destructive critters find these materials to be tasty.
 To prevent, or at least minimize damage, here are a few suggestions.